Poem: The Soul That Cried

 Incessant questioning of Self

-invites the shadowy spectre
+invites the shadowy specter

-of mediocrity to rest beside.
+of mediocrity to rest beside her Soul.

-Yet once more she stands, and hurls
+Yet once more she stands strong, and hurls her